Stanley Spooner: Early career

-At first Stanley was a clerk, then a stockbroker and a junior partner of Thomas Toller Hurst Daniell, his brother in-law, from April 1891.
+Initially working as a clerk, he became a stockbroker and junior partner of Hurst, Daniell, Spooner & Co. in April 1891, a firm run by his brother-in-law, Thomas Toller Hurst Daniell.
 On 15 May 1891, it was reported in the London Evening Standard that they were declared defaulters upon the stock exchange.
-George James, a stockbroker from Southport who Hurst, Daniell, Spooner & Co were acting as agents for, had absconded and failed to pay losses he made on his account.
-George James misappropriated £70,000 and was sentenced to five years in prison at Liverpool assizes on 28 July 1891.
+This was caused after George James, a stockbroker from Southport for whom the firm acted as agents, absconded after failing to pay losses made on his account.
+James had misappropriated £70,000 and was subsequently sentenced to five years' imprisonment at Liverpool assizes on 28 July 1891.